 “I think something that I struggled with, something a lot of people with diabetes struggles with, is perfection.
 We were taught to look at high blood sugars as a failure.
 I think that leads to diabetes burnout because you’re constantly trying to be perfect.
 Mentally, there’s only so much of that you can take without feeling like a failure… And I think that’s been the majority of the reason that I burn out.
 I’m just like ‘F*ck it, fine, whatever.’”

 Haim recently released a new song titled ‘Hallelujah’ and Este posted that her verse in the song was inspired by her struggles living with T1D, specifically calling out the phenomenon of diabetes burnout in her post.

-“It’s a lot easier sometimes to just ignore it and not deal with it, but we all know it always catches up with you… I feel like I’ve gone through diabetes burnout — for long periods of time — at least 10 different times in the past 20 years of being a diabetic, and like it’s tough, man.
-It’s tough to maintain that as a Type 1 with chronic illness because there isn’t necessarily a promise that there’s a light at the end of the tunnel, and I said it in my post, it’s like a 24-hour job you can’t clock out of, that you don’t get paid for.
+“It’s a lot easier sometimes to just ignore it and not deal with it, but we all know it always catches up with you… I feel like I’ve gone through diabetes burnout—for long periods of time—at least 10 different times in the past 20 years of having a diabetes, and like it’s tough, man.
+It’s tough to maintain that as a type 1 with chronic illness because there isn’t necessarily a promise that there’s a light at the end of the tunnel, and I said it in my post, it’s like a 24-hour job you can’t clock out of, that you don’t get paid for.
 Maintaining that mental toughness I think is exhausting for a lot of people.”

 Looking to the future

 At the end of the day, it all comes back to the support we receive from the people around us.
 As our discussion wrapped, Este told Beyond Type 1 how important it is to remind those that support us just how appreciated they are.